apioo/psx-dependency/README.md

 $services = $tagResolver->getServicesByTag('my_tag');
 ```

-To tag you service you need to add the `@Tag` annotation to your service
+To tag you service you need to add the `#Tag` attribute to your service
 definition method.
 Then it is possible to use the tag resolver to receive all
 services which have added a specific tag.